-- Small-molecule antagonists of the Fractalkine receptor CX3CR1 that control cancer cells and the immune system to counter tumor growth and spread as well as to counter cancer pain in connection with nerve damages and inflammation. - Small molecule ROR inhibitors that reprogram the cancer cells so that they destroy themselves.
-In the laboratory, the ROR technology has been shown to work in both solid tumors and leukemia. - Small molecule PFKFB3 inhibitors that strangle the energy supply from glucose to solid tumors and decrease the ability of the cancer cells to repair their DNA, which together may increase the tumor's sensitivity to other cancer therapies. - Small molecule HDAC6 inhibitors that primarily aim to neutralize blood cancer (e.g. myeloma) by decreasing the cancer cell's ability to move and support the patient's immune system to identify and eliminate cancer cells. - Small molecule inhibitors of epigenetic processes in parasites to develop new treatments against e.g. malaria and schistosomiasis (snail fever)
+- Antagonists of the Fractalkine Receptor CX3CR1 for the treatment of autoimmune diseases, pain and cancer.
+Blocking the CX3CR1 receptor counteracts inflammation and metastasis by preventing cancer and immune cells from infiltrating healthy tissues. - ROR inhibitors for treatment of cancer.
+Inhibitors of ROR reprogram the cancer cells so that they destroy themselves.
+In the laboratory, the ROR technology has been shown to work in both solid tumors and leukemia. - Inhibitors of PFKFB3 for treatment of cancer.
+Inhibitors of PFKFB3 strangle the energy supply from glucose to solid tumors and decrease the ability of the cancer cells to repair their DNA.
+The combined effect may increase the tumor's sensitivity to other cancer therapies. - HDAC6 inhibitors for treatment of cancer.
+HDAC6 inhibitors primarily aim at increasing the patient's immune system's capacity to recognize and eliminate cancer cells, as well as to prevent the ability of cancer cells to spread. - Small molecule inhibitors of epigenetic processes in parasites.
+The goal of this EU-funded project has been to develop new treatments against human parasitic diseases such as Malaria and schistosomiasis (snail fever).